About our water network

 The Ministry of Health sets ‘New Zealand Drinking Water Standards’ (NZDWS) to ensure that safe drinking water is available to everyone.
 The NZDWS define the minimum standards for drinking water in New Zealand, and the water we treat and pipe to your home needs to meet those standards.
 To meet these requirements, we started upgrading water suppliers and water treatment facilities four years ago in order to meet these requirements.

 We have recently approved Public Health Management Plans for the Te Aroha, Matamata and Morrinsville water supplies.
 These plans encourage the use of risk-management principles during treatment and distribution of water (so that monitoring is not the only water quality management technique) – this reduces the likelihood of contaminants entering our water supplies in the first place.
-All supplies except Te Aroha West are chlorinated.
+All supplies are chlorinated and we are in the process of installing UV treatment at all plants for more effective control of protozoa.
 Chlorine continues to protect the water long after the water has left the treatment plant, protecting your water while in the pipes.
-For the smaller supply at Te Aroha West we use an ultraviolet lamp (UV) to sterilize the water.
 Chlorine and UV are the most cost efficient way to treat small water supplies, like those in the Matamata-Piako district.

 What systems are in place to test the quality of our drinking water?